Sets expectations for ethical behaviour and establishes a framework for anti-corruption and fraud prevention.

 - encourage the highest level of integrity in organisational culture as an essential part of RMIT’s management and corporate governance framework.

 RMIT University is a public-sector organisation under Victorian law and stands on Aboriginal Country of the Kulin Nation.
 RMIT recognises and acknowledges the Bundjil Statement that helps all RMIT staff to respectfully work, live and study on Aboriginal Country.

-RMIT is required to uphold public sector values and comply with laws relating to corruption and fraud control laws, and protected disclosures (or whistleblower) legislation.
+RMIT is required to uphold public sector values and comply with laws relating to corruption and fraud control laws, and public interest disclosures (or whistleblower) legislation.
 Where a conflict arises between legislative requirements that apply to RMIT operations, RMIT will adopt the more onerous requirement.